Leighton Moss RSPB reserve

-Leighton Moss RSPB reserve is a nature reserve in Lancashire, England, which has been in the care of the Royal Society for the Protection of Birds since 1964.
-It is situated at Silverdale near Carnforth, on the edge of Morecambe Bay and in the Arnside and Silverdale Area of Outstanding Natural Beauty.
+RSPB Leighton Moss is a nature reserve in Lancashire, England, which has been in the care of the Royal Society for the Protection of Birds since 1964.
+It is situated near Silverdale, Carnforth, on the edge of Morecambe Bay and in the Arnside and Silverdale Area of Outstanding Natural Beauty.

-Leighton Moss contains the largest area of reed beds in north-west England.
-The site provides habitats for many species of wildlife, including bitterns, otters and red deer.
+Leighton Moss contains the largest area of reed bed in north-west England.
+The site provides habitats for many species of wildlife, including bearded tits, marsh harriers, bitterns, otters and red deer.
 As a wetland of international importance, it was designated a Ramsar site in 1985.
 It is a Site of Special Scientific Interest, a Special Protection Area, and an Important Bird Area.

-The RSPB reserve also protects an area of Morecambe Bay, where a saltmarsh provides a habitat for birds such as avocets.
+The RSPB also protects a large area of Morecambe Bay, where a saltmarsh provides a habitat for birds such as avocets.

 History

 In 1822 the moss came into the possession of Richard Gillow, grandson of the Lancaster furniture manufacturer Robert Gillow.
 Using steam technology, Gillow drained the moss for agriculture.
 Although the soil is of good quality, by 1918 the land was flooded again, as drainage appeared to have become uneconomic when the price of coal was high.
 The area was used for duck shooting.

-The RSPB initially leased the moss in 1964, before purchasing it from the Leighton Hall estate.
+The RSPB initially leased the moss in 1964, before purchasing it from the Leighton Hall estate in 1974.
+The site was first opened to visitors in 1965 on a permit-only basis, receiving 375 visitors in its first year.

+Despite owning the land, the shooting rights were still owned by the Leighton Hall estate until 1984, when they were sold to the RSPB.

 Facilities

-The reserve is entered through the visitor centre (a converted farmhouse) containing a shop and a tea-room.
-The centre also contains an education room.
+The site is open to the public everyday except Christmas Day, with car parks, a Visitor Centre, shop (selling bird food, binoculars and nature-themed gifts), a cafe and an education room.
+There are a number of nature trails, seven wildlife watching hides and a variety of events.

-There are seven observation hides, which were renewed in 2012 with funding from the Heritage Lottery Fund.
+Some of the seven wildlife observation hides were renewed in 2012 with funding from the Heritage Lottery Fund.
 One is named after comedian Eric Morecambe.

 A nine-metre high Skytower provides extensive views over the nature reserve.
-There are also nature trails.
+Plans were announced in 2024 to replace the Lower Hide on the site.